Squalr/SqualrDocs/index.md

 ## Questions or need help?

-Check out our [[Contact]] page for different ways of getting in touch.
+Check out our [contact](Contact) page for different ways of getting in touch.